AtharvaD11/LC-Weekly-Biweekly/README.md

-Solutions to some good problems of the Weekly-Biweely Leetcode contests.
+Solutions to some good problems from the Weekly-Biweely Leetcode contests.